timdorr/tesla-api/docs/api-basics/authentication.md

 # Authentication

+## POST `/oauth/token?grant_type=password`

-The authentication process is via [an OAuth 2.0 Password Grant](https://oauth.net/2/grant-types/password/) with the same credentials used for tesla.com and the mobile apps.
+The initial authentication process is via [an OAuth 2.0 Password Grant](https://oauth.net/2/grant-types/password/) with the same credentials used for tesla.com and the mobile apps.

 The current client ID and secret are [available here](https://pastebin.com/pS7Z6yyP).